OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 Decapods are 10-legged hivemind creatures from a rocky planet.
 They left to expand their hive to other planets.

 ## [Species Name Singular]
-[Species Name Plural] used to live dangerously close to a black hole until their planet got dangerously close.
+[Species Name Plural] used to close to a black hole until their planet got dangerously close.
 The survivors are now endlessly exploring the most dangerous areas of space.

 # Non-Playable Species